HumanSignal/label-studio/docs/source/tags/ranker.md

 meta_description: Customize Label Studio with the Ranker tag to rank the predictions from different models to rank model quality in your machine learning and data science projects.
 ---

-Use the Ranker tag to rank the results from models.
+The `Ranker` tag is used to rank the results from models.
 This tag uses the "prediction" field from a labeling task instead of the "data" field to display content for labeling on the interface.
 Carefully structure your labeling tasks to work with this tag.
 See [import pre-annotated data](../guide/predictions.html).

-Use with the following data types: text
+Use with the following data types: text.

-The Ranker tag renders a given list of strings and allows you to drag and reorder them.
+The `Ranker` tag renders a given list of strings and allows you to drag and reorder them.
 To see this tag in action:
 1. Save the example JSON below as a file called <code>example_ranker_tag.json</code>.
 2. Upload it as a task on the Label Studio UI.
 3. Set up a project with the given labeling configuration.

 ### Parameters
+<i> Table 1: Parameters used in `Ranker` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |